 High-Level Query Language.
 SQLite is a complete relational database engine, which means that the application can access content using high-level queries.
 Application developers need not spend time thinking about "how" to retrieve the information they need from a document.
 Developers write SQL that expresses "what" information they want and let the database engine to figure out how to best retrieve that content.
 This helps developers operate "heads up" and remain focused on solving the user's problem, and avoid time spent "heads down" fiddling with low-level file formatting details.

-An SQLite database is a well-defined and well-documented file format that is in widespread use by literally millions of applications and is backwards compatible to its inception in 2004 and which promises to continue to be compatible in years to come.
-The longevity of SQLite database files is particularly important to bespoke applications, since it allows the document content to be accessed years or decades in the future, long after all traces of the original application have been lost.
+An SQLite database is a well-defined and well-documented file format that is in widespread use by literally millions of applications and is backwards compatible to its inception in 2004 and which promises to continue to be compatible in decades to come.
+The longevity of SQLite database files is particularly important to bespoke applications, since it allows the document content to be accessed far in the future, long after all traces of the original application have been lost.
 Data lives longer than code.

 Cross-Platform.
 SQLite database files are portable between 32-bit and 64-bit machines and between big-endian and little-endian architectures and between any of the various flavors of Windows and Unix-like operating systems.
 The application using an SQLite application file format can store binary numeric data without having to worry about the byte-order of integers or floating point numbers.
 Text content can be read or written as UTF-8, UTF-16LE, or UTF-16BE and SQLite will automatically perform any necessary translations on-the-fly.